Skip to main content

 Hunting Strategies

 Tigers ambush their prey.
 They approach upwind so their scent doesn't warn them.
-When the big cat is within 32-114 feet (10 to 35 meters) of distance, it will sprint to try and grab the prey.
-To kill it, it bites in their throat or neck.
+When it is within 32-114 feet (10 to 35 meters) of distance, it will sprint to try and grab the prey.
+To kill it, it bites in the throat or neck.

 Senses and Abilities

-Tigers are extremely good swimmers.
+Tigers are skilled at swimming and are quite adept in the water.
 They even swim across large rivers that are 3-5 miles (6-8 km) wide.

 Yes, tigers can climb trees.
 But they rarely do so, because they're very large and heavy.